 Once you receive a positive response you will have to print the certificate and carry it with your passport, as the airline will require it before boarding the plane (and if you don’t carry it with you, you won’t be able to fly).

 In the event that the traveler presents certain security risks, there will be a series of extra checks to verify whether the authorization can be issued or not.
-But this will depend on the particular case.
+Possible security risks include individuals who:

 As we have just mentioned, obtaining this certificate means filling in an online form with relevant personal information.